rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 ---

 **9:00 AM, April 29, 2017**
 In terrible weather, three ski partners and I set out on the [Spearhead traverse](/events/Spearhead_May-2017).
 The route starts at the top of Blackcomb ski resort then loops clockwise around to Whistler.
 It typically takes two to four days, so we brought food for four days given that a break in the weather was still a few days out.
-You have to purchase a one-time lift ticket to get up Blackcomb, and they had us open our packs to see our avalanche safety gear before selling us these tickets.
+You have to purchase a one-time lift ticket to get up Blackcomb, and guest services had us open our packs to see our avalanche safety gear before selling us these tickets.
 I’m sure more than enough people have gotten into trouble on the Spearhead over the years.

 Topping out on the Glacier Express quad chair, the final Showcase T-bar takes you to the entrance of the Blackcomb glacier, the start of the traverse.
 Only that today, given the storm, the T-bar was not running.
-We skinned up by the T-bar, a nice handrail, and entered the ping-pong ball that is an alpine glacier in a whiteout.
-It was windy too, but at least the spring snowfall rate wasn’t that of a typical midwinter low-pressure system hammering the coast (and causing spicy avalanche conditions).
+Unfazed by this, we skinned up by the T-bar, a nice handrail, and entered the ping-pong ball that is an alpine glacier in a whiteout.
+It was windy too, but at least the spring snowfall rate wasn’t that of a typical midwinter low-pressure system hammering the coast (and causing elevated avalanche danger).

 After crossing the Blackcomb glacier, the route goes up and over a col by Blackcomb Peak.
 If I am remembering correctly, this is the first downhill pitch steep enough to warrant skin-removal and transitioning into downhill mode.
 Cols can often form wind funnels as they are low and form the path of least resistance for wind to flow through.
-Given the high winds at this col, we made a hasty transition and skied down the slope, probably less than 200 metres, but it’s hard to say in a storm.
+Given the high winds at this col, we made a hasty transition and skied down the slope, probably less than 200 metres.

 Regrouping at a flatter spot lower down, we re-attached our climbing skins to our skis—only we were one skin short.
 Somebody had lost a skin in the abbreviated transition at the col. Not one to lose my cool—this is the kind of gear mishap that ends traverses—two of us retraced our descent line back up to the col in an almost certainly vain effort to recover the missing skin.
 It had probably blown to Pemberton by now.

-And then—there it was!
+And then—there it was.

 Normally, when taking a break in high winds, you try to find a relatively sheltered spot.
 Apparently, we had done exactly that, as the skin was lying on the snow in what was evidently a localized low-flow zone.
-We were back in the game.
+We were back in the game—with both kinds of skin.
 Collecting the skin, we returned to the other half of the group.

 Further along the route, I took a turn breaking trail across rolling terrain—unroped, given the deep coverage of snow on the glacier.
 It was slow going in the whiteout.
 There are tricks to crossing glaciers in whiteout conditions, like tying a knot in a length of cordelette then tossing the knot out in front of you to see the next few metres.
 This is quite tedious, however, and I usually get antsy when distance on bigger trips is not getting covered quickly enough.

 Suddenly, the ground disappeared beneath my feet.

 Thankfully, I came to a stop about five feet lower down, with a soft enough landing.
 Looking up from my crater, I could see the shadow of a giant wind lip that I had skied straight off of.
 If there was a desirable location along this lip to have skied directly off, I had somehow managed to nail it, for my not-quite-vertical, five-foot drop became overhanging, multiple-metre drops in both lateral directions.
-Eeek.
+That was a close one.
 A party of six we connected with a few days later—naturally with at least one engineer in his late twenties—mentioned that the exact same thing had happened to them at the wind lip.

-That was enough excitement for day one, so we set up camp for the night.
+That was enough excitement for one day, so we set up camp for the night.

 Subsequent days brought improving weather.
 Near the apex of the giant horseshoe that is the route, the main path stays high along the Iago ridge-line.
 We still did not have ideal visibility for this option, as broken clouds hovered around most of the adjacent peaks, with some sun poking through.
 The clouds seemed to be thinning, so solar input was becoming slightly concerning.
 Along with the other party of six, we dropped down into the valley via the MacBeth (hooray for literature) glacier, for a lower-risk route variation.